mohankishore/one-pagers/README.md

 one-pagers
 ==========

 This project is a loose collection of single-page self-contained JSP files that make your life easier when troubleshooting issues.
+Each JSP is completely self-contained - no dependency on other java classes or JSP pages.
+Just pick the JSP you need from https://github.com/mohankishore/one-pagers/tree/master/src/main/webapp/admin and copy it over to one of your java web-applications!

 These files will obviously get no love from your info-sec team!
 In most cases, it should be fine if you put them all under some protected URI (e.g. /admin/\*) - but please exercise your judgement in how you plan on using/deploying them.